JohnnyBackus/reading-notes/401/django_proj_setup.md

 - > $ tree
 - > $ python manage.py runserver
   - note the unapplied migrations
-- stop the dev server and address the unapplied migrations warning.
+  - when ready, address the unapplied migrations warning.
-  - Note how the output gives the code to apply the migration.
+  - note how the output gives the commmand to apply the migration.
+  - *do not apply migrations before creating a custom user model!
+See top of this tipsheet for link to custom user model tipsheet*
+  - if not creating a custom model:
-- > $ python manage.py migrate
+   > $ python manage.py migrate
 - restart dev server and note that warning is gone

 ### Create App